 The magic happens when the light energy is absorbed by specific cells in your skin.
 For brown spots (like sun damage or freckles), the pigment, or melanin, absorbs the light.
 For redness (like rosacea or broken capillaries), the hemoglobin in your blood vessels absorbs it.
 This light energy converts to heat, which damages the targeted cells.
 Over the next few days and weeks, your body’s natural healing process clears away these damaged cells, revealing a clearer, more even, and radiant complexion.
 It’s a fantastic option for anyone wanting to improve their skin’s overall tone and texture with minimal downtime.

-How Intense Pulsed Light Technology Transforms Your Skin
+How Intense Pulsed Light Targets Skin Imperfections

 So, what is actually happening to your skin during an IPL treatment?
 The technology works on multiple levels to create visible improvements.
 First, the light energy gently heats the deeper layers of your skin, which helps your body produce more collagen.
 Since collagen is the protein that keeps your skin firm and smooth, this helps reduce the appearance of fine lines over time.